Oktopuce/site_generator/Documentation/Administrators/ExtensionManager/Index.rst

    **modelsPid** and **sitesPid** are mandatory fields.

 ..  seealso::
-   Since version **3.2.0** all extension configuration settings may be overloaded by site configuration except for setting  sitesPid_.
+   Since version **3.2.0** all extension configuration settings may be overloaded by site configuration.

    See :ref:`Overriding extension configuration with Site configuration <SiteConfiguration>`.